 And as mentioned, it can also empower agents to immediately and confidently address any concerns made by knowledgeable buyers.

 We have seen record-breaking interest and transaction levels since the pandemic.
 Buyers are in a strong position with more property available for sale in years, demands for surveys, searches and managing agent packs could cause significant delays.
-Legal issues that are uncovered later in the conveyancing process will cause delay, could create frustrations and possibly risk sales falling through or renegotiation.
+Legal issues that are uncovered later in the conveyancing process will cause delays, could create frustrations and possibly risk sales falling through or renegotiation.

 Improving legal kerb appeal